What Does it Take to Be a Transportation Engineer?

 - McTrans HCS+

-Those thinking about becoming a Transportation Engineer might also be interested in the following careers:
+Those interested in being a Transportation Engineer may also be interested in:

 Image Credit: Daniel Christensen via Creative Commons Attribution-Share Alike 3.0 Unported